nadiacollado/nadiacollado.github.io/_posts/2022-01-19-solid-principles-part-two.md

 ---
 layout: post
-title:  "On SOLID's Liskov Substitution, Interface Segregation, and Dependency Inversion Principles"
+title:  "Writing an Echo Server that follows SOLID principles"
 date:   2022-01-19 14:57:41 -0400
 categories: blog
 ---

-Writing an Echo Server that follows SOLID principles

 **What is an Echo Server?**

 An Echo Server is an application that allows a client and a server to establish a connection from which the server can “echo” back messages it receives from the client.
 The client and server communicate via sockets.
 Both parties bind sockets to their end of the connection, reading from and writing to the bound socket.

-Writing an Echo Server is a great way to see how the SOLID principles work in practice.
+Writing an Echo Server is a great way to put the SOLID principles to practice.

-**SOLID principles**
+**SOLID Principles**

 The SOLID principles are the five basic principles of object oriented programming.
 Their aim is to make designs easier to understand, maintain, and extend.
 They do this by reducing dependencies within the code.